spoonapps/docs/doc/hub/repos/repositories.md

 They can **Pull** the image to their local registry.
 This button will execute this command as if entered via the command-line interface:

 ```
-# Pull an image down from the hub
+# Pull an image down from the Hub
 > spoon pull [profile]/[repo]
 ```